LuacordR/.github/profile/README.md

 ## Ecosystem

-Iriscord is designed as a growing ecosystem containing:
+Luacord is designed as a growing ecosystem containing:

 - Theme libraries
 - Plugin repositories